 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- An abusive partner or parent may refuse to let go and stalk, harass, reclaim, or try to hurt the character
+- An abusive partner or parent stalking, harassing, reclaiming, or trying to hurt the character

 Possible Fallout For the Protagonist if This Goal Is Not Met: